Rosalita/refactoring-go/README.md

    optimisation.
 Once code is clear, then optimise it.
 If loop traversal is a bottle neck, its easy to slam two loops back together.
 But the actual iteration through even a large list is rarely a bottle neck and splitting loops enables other, more powerful, optimisations.
+- "Breaking down complicated chunks into small pieces is important, as is naming things well."

 # Learning
 - It might not be a good idea to pass data down to a function, if that function can be empowered to read the data for itself.